-6 Migratory Connectivity in the Ocean (MiCO) System: https://mico.eco/system

-(Reproduced from Dunn et al., 2019).
+Figure 9.27.
+Migratory information for two populations of Calonectris borealis (Cory's shearwater: Selvagens and Berlagens populations) as aggregated in the Migratory Connectivity in the Ocean (MiCO) System6 (Reproduced from Dunn et al., 2019).
 Panels A & B: outbound and inbound migration routes; Panel C: overwintering grounds.